Medical questions & health advice by licensed doctors

-"Can a lumpectomy be very painful?
+"Can a lumpectomy be very painful?"

 I am 37 and will soon have my fifrst lumpectomy.
 Will it be very painful?

 Breast biopsy techniques vary a significant amount and range from needle biopsies to open surgical techniques.
 Needle biopsies are obviously less invasive then open surgical techniques, and as a result are not typically associated with a significant amount of pain or discomfort afterwards.
 However in some instances more tissue is needed for diagnosis, or a more definitive procedure is needed, so an open surgical technique is preferred.
 When speaking of open surgical techniques, there are a multitude of variations, but they can be very generally split into incisional biopsy (where a piece of the mass is removed) and excisional biopsy (where the entire mass is removed).
 Any open surgical technique obviously means that there has to be an incision in the skin (even if it is small), and some surgical manipulation of the breast tissues.
 Thus there is a higher likelihood of having some discomfort as compared to percutaneous techniques.
 Although these procedures are generally well tolerated.
 I hope this helps.
 I would definitely recommend discussing this with your breast surgeon.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.